yohman/up206a/Weeks/Week 4/readme.md

     - Using the osmnx library
     - Import streets, buildings, and POIs
 ## Assignments

+### No Group Assignment
-### Participate in the Humanitarian Mapathon by contributing digitized buildings
+* Instead, participate in the Humanitarian Mapathon by contributing digitized buildings

+### Individual Assignment
+* Create a Jupyter Notebook that uses the osmnx library
+* Import streets, buildings and POIs of an area of interest
+* Create a KeplerGl map of your work

 ### Reading:
 [Open Data Barometer](https://opendatabarometer.org/4thedition/report/)